Skip to main content

 States Authorized by EPA to Manage the RRP Rule

-Most states allow for reciprocity for people who have already been certified by an EPA-accredited training provider and for firms who have already become EPA-certified renovation firms; however, states are allowed to make their own decisions.
+Most states allow for reciprocity for people who have already been certified by an EPA-accredited training provider and for firms who have already become EPA-certified renovation firms or abatement firms; however, states are allowed to enforce their own unique laws regarding these requirements.

 Generally, training providers must pursue approval from each state in order to provide training for state certification after the state’s rules go into effect.
-They should be aware that some states have gone beyond the EPA version of the RRP Rule and requiring individual renovators to be certified by the state.
+They should be aware that some states have gone beyond the EPA version of the RRP Rule and Lead Abatement Rule and require individual renovators to be certified by the state.

-EPA has delegated authority to implement the RRP Rule to the following states (in order of adoption): Wisconsin, Iowa, North Carolina, Utah, Mississippi, Kansas, Rhode Island, Oregon, Massachusetts, Alabama, Washington, Georgia, Oklahoma, and Delaware.
+EPA has delegated authority to implement the RRP Rule to the following states (in order of adoption): Wisconsin, Iowa, North Carolina, Mississippi, Kansas, Rhode Island, Utah, Oregon, Massachusetts, Alabama, Washington, Georgia, Oklahoma, Delaware, and Vermont.

-STATE OR TERRITORY AUTHORIZATION DATE KEY LINKS HIGHLIGHTS
+STATE OR TERRITORY AUTHORIZATION DATE KEY LINKS (RRP)

 Alabama November 16, 2010 Official page To learn more about Alabama’s program, including how to apply for certification or find trainings, contact the Alabama Lead Program at 334.206.5373 or 205.348.4667, or visit the state website at www.alabamasafestate.ua.edu